ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    The number of cores available per node on the compute platform.
 Set for supported platforms in ``setup.py``, but it is now also configurable for all platforms.

 ``TASKTHROTTLE``: (Default: 1000)
-  The number of active tasks run simultaneously.
-For Linux/MacOS, it makes sense to set this to 1.
+  The number of active tasks that can be run simultaneously.
+For Linux/MacOS systems, it makes sense to set this to 1 because these systems often have a small number of available cores/CPUs and therefore less capacity to run multiple tasks simultaneously.

-   ..
-COMMENT: Why does setting to 1 make sense?

 ``BUILD_MOD_FN``: (Default: 'build_{{ user.MACHINE|lower() }}_{{ workflow.COMPILER }}')
    Name of an alternative build modulefile to use if running on an unsupported platform.
 It is set automatically for supported machines.